About the Center

 In the troubling days following the violent and deadly white supremacist demonstrations in Charlottesville, VA in August 2017, more than 325 mayors signed a Mayors’ Compact to Combat Hate, Extremism and Bigotry, a 10-point pledge to work toward inclusive and compassionate cities drafted by the Conference of Mayors in conjunction with the Anti-Defamation League.

-With the years that followed being marred by numerous, shocking instances of hate and violent extremism in cities across the nation, this Compact was updated by the Conference and ADL in September 2022 and immediately signed by a large group of mayors in a renewal of their commitment to confront the growing threat to democracy that these incidents increasingly represent.
+With the years that followed being marred by numerous instances of hate and violent extremism in cities across the nation, this Compact was updated by the Conference and ADL in September 2022 and immediately signed by a large group of mayors in a renewal of their commitment to confront the growing threat to democracy that these incidents represent.
 The updated Mayors’ Compact to Combat Hate and Extremism was presented at The White House during the mayors’ panel of the United We Stand Summit held on September 15.

-On November 16, 2022, the Conference and ADL held a virtual meeting with mayors and key city staff to discuss implementation of the Mayors’ Compact.
 The session was chaired by Oklahoma City Mayor David Holt, who presented the Compact at the White House United We Stand Summit, and featured Center Chair San Antonio Mayor Ron Nirenberg, Los Angeles Mayor Eric Garcetti, ADL CEO and National Director Jonathan Greenblatt, and several top ADL staff members who briefed participants on the State of Hate in the U.S. and assistance they can provide in implementing the Compact in cities.
 Watch the video of the meeting.
-Following up on the meeting, ADL has made available materials that should be helpful in implementing the Mayors’ Compact in cities:
+Following the meeting, ADL has made available materials that should be helpful in implementing the Mayors’ Compact in cities:

-Early support from Walmart, followed by the Coca-Cola Company and Comcast, was critical to the establishment of the Center and signaled both city leaders and business leaders that companies such as these recognized the importance of taking direct action to confront bias and hate with compassion and inclusion.
+Early support from Walmart, followed by the Coca-Cola Company and Comcast, was critical to the establishment of the Center and signaled to both city leaders and business leaders that companies such as these recognized the importance of taking direct action to confront bias and hate with compassion and inclusion.
 More recently, Target has partnered with the Center on its grant program to support police reform and racial justice.
 The Conference recognizes that the leadership of the business community continues to be key to the success of both individual mayors’ efforts and the Center itself.

 Compact on Racial Equity

-Resources
+Resources for Cities